goodwinsagar/storyat/_posts/2020-9-6-lockdown-a-day-out.md

 <br/><br/>

 **“The act you do must be free form all bothering, still bother about the deed you may face in the future.”**<br/>
-I said we people are complex...
+I said, we people are complex...

 <br/><br/>